 The cause of Paget disease is unknown.
 About 20% of cases are familial and transmitted as an autosomal dominant trait with incomplete penetrance.
 Mutations in the SQSTM1 gene have been discovered in about 35% of patients with familial Paget disease and in 7% of patients with apparently sporadic Paget disease.

 Paget disease is often mild and asymptomatic.
 Only 27% of affected individuals are symptomatic at the time of diagnosis.
 Paget disease involves multiple bones (polyostotic) in 72% and only a single bone (monostotic) in 28%.
 It occurs most commonly in the pelvis, vertebrae, femur, humerus, and skull.
 The affected bones are typically involved simultaneously, and the disease tends not to involve additional bones during its course.
 Pain, often described as aching and deep and often worse at night, is the usual first symptom.
 It may occur in the involved bone or in an adjacent joint, which can be involved with degenerative arthritis.
 Paget disease typically first affects long bones proximally and then advances distally, with bone pain at the osteolytic front being aggravated by weight bearing.
 Joint surfaces (such as the knee) can be involved and cause arthritic pain.
-The bones can become soft, ...
+The bones ...